-When water-spraying is required [in Chapter 3.2, Table C, column 9] a water-spray system shall be installed in the cargo area on deck for the purpose of reducing vapours given off by the cargo [by spraying water over the whole surface].
+When water-spraying is required in column (9) of Table C of Chapter 3.2 a water-spray system shall be installed in the cargo area on deck for the purpose of reducing gases given off by the cargo by spraying water.

 The system shall be fitted with a connection device for supply from the shore.
+The spray nozzles shall be so installed that released gases are precipitated safely.
 The system shall be capable of being put into operation from the wheelhouse and from the deck.
 The capacity of the water-spray system shall be such that when all the spray nozzles are in operation, the outflow is of 50 litres per square metre of cargo deck area and per hour.